kota6-me/kota6-me/README.md

 I'm also learning as a newbie developer
 <br>
 <br>
-Using Japanese as primaly language, and English as Secondary.
+Using Japanese as primaly language, and English as secondary.
 <br>
 <br>
-Born June 09th, 2006 in Miyagi Japan, raised in NewHydePark,NY / USA
+Born June 09th, 2006 in Miyagi/Japan, raised in NewHydePark,NY/USA and Tokyo/Japan
 <br>
 <br>
 Please contact me by <a href="mailto:contact@kota6.me">Email</a> or DM'ing me by <a href="#sns">Discord</a>